Concept by Artur Ovanesyan; Illustration by Angin Jabaryan; Motion by Stas Yuskin, Raivix

 This is where churn is the most avoidable, not having a good product market fit.
 Focusing on the correct market segment can dramatically reduce churn.
 When your users are more aligned with your product’s ability to help them, good things start to happen.

-- After talking to satisfied and frustrated users, your UX is more attuned to their behaviors and habits.
+- Understanding your target audience/user.
+After talking to satisfied and frustrated users, your UX is more attuned to their behaviors and habits.

-- Churn isn’t the only metric to look at with product market fit.
+- You measure what matters.
+Churn isn’t the only metric to look at with product market fit.
 Looking at your NPS scores and how they’ve fluctuated over time will help paint a clearer picture of your product market fit.

 If you are trying to figure out why customers are leaving, talk to those that are leaving.
 Reach out to them via email, call or exit survey, carrier pigeon if you have to.
 Understanding what was their breaking point is critical in designing an experience that would have retained them.